zaczap/bios201/Workshop1/README.md

 **NOTE:** We are only going to perform QC on NA12878; the other samples are already QC'ed and trimmed.

-Using the format described above, run fastQC on the fastq files from NA12878. `<output_dir>` can be whatever you want; it’s the name of a new folder where your results will be placed. `format` should be `fastq`.
+Using the format described above, run fastQC on the fastq files from NA12878. `<output_dir>` can be whatever you want; itâ€™s the name of a new folder where your results will be placed. `format` should be `fastq`.
 (Hint: if you forget the names of the input files, you can use `ls` to view all files in the current working directory.)